Ultraplot/UltraPlot/ULTRALAYOUT_README.md

 ### Constraint System

-For non-orthogonal layouts, kiwisolver creates variables for:
+For non-orthogonal layouts, UltraLayout creates variables for:
 - Left and right edges of each column
 - Top and bottom edges of each row